bretweinraub/bright-api-doc/v2_api_controller.md

   </tr>
   <tr>
     <td>404</td>
-	<td>You provided a sc_course_id that can't be found for this access method, or none at all.
+	<td>You provided a course_guid that can't be found for this access method, or none at all.
 If you are using the create (and not gcreate alias),
 make sure you are posting the data correctly.</td>
   </tr>
   <tr>
     <td>500</td>
-	<td>If you specify a user_email that is not valid, or a valid sc_course_id, you will receive a 500 server error.</td>
+	<td>If you specify a user_email that is not valid, or a valid course_guid, you will receive a 500 server error.</td>
   </tr>
 </table>